Best Satellite Internet Providers for 2022

 Best satellite internet providers

 If you want fast download speeds at relatively affordable rates, Viasat will take care of you.
-Its plans come with more significant data allowances than HughesNet, and it’s more readily available than Starlink, which is still in beta testing.
+Its plans come with more significant data allowances than HughesNet, and it’s more readily available than Starlink, which tells new customers they might not receive service until 2023.

 But if you want the internet only for emergencies, HughesNet can get you connected for less money.
-And if you live in an area where Starlink is testing out its service, you might be able to snag satellite internet with no data throttling.
+And if you live in an area where Starlink currently offers service, you might be able to snag satellite internet with no data throttling.

 Compare the best satellite internet providers plans and pricing